ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ```

 #### The NULL literal
-The use of `NULL` always gives a nullable result however this literal is special in that it has no storage class. `NULL` is neither numeric nor string itself but rather mutates into
+The use of `NULL` always gives a nullable result however this literal is
+special in that it has no storage class. `NULL` is neither numeric nor
-whatever it is first combined with.
+string itself but rather mutates into whatever it is first combined with.
 For instance `NULL + 1` results in a nullable integer.
+Because `NULL`
-Because `NULL` has no primitive type in some cases where type knowledge
+has no primitive type in some cases where type knowledge is required you
-is required you might have to use the CAST() function to cast the NULL to a specific type such as `CAST(NULL as TEXT)`.
-This construct guarantees type consistence in cases like `SELECT` from different sources combined with `UNION ALL`
+might have to use the CAST() function to cast the NULL to a specific type
+such as `CAST(NULL as TEXT)`.
+This construct guarantees type consistency
+in cases like `SELECT` from different sources combined with `UNION ALL`

->NOTE: constructs like `CAST(NULL as TEXT)` are always rewritten to just `NULL` before going to SQLite as the cast is uninteresting except for the type information which SQLite doesn't need/use anyway.
+>NOTE: constructs like `CAST(NULL as TEXT)` are always rewritten to just
+>`NULL` before going to SQLite as the cast is uninteresting except for
+>the type information which SQLite doesn't need/use anyway.

 #### Other Considerations

 There are no boolean literals other than the integers `0` and `1`.

-The C pre-processor is often combined with CQL in which case the `_FILE_` and `_LINE_` directives may be used to create literals; they will be preprocessed into normal literals.
+The C pre-processor is often combined with CQL in which case the `_FILE_`
+and `_LINE_` directives may be used to create literals; they will be
+preprocessed into normal literals.

-The use of `_FILE_` can give surprising results in the presence of build systems, hence the existence of `@FILE(...)`.
+The use of `_FILE_` can give surprising results in the presence of build
+systems, hence the existence of `@FILE(...)`.

 ### Const and Enumerations